DaffaEA/aaaa/README.md

 1. Install Android Studio Hedgehog or newer
 2. Enable USB Debugging on your Android device
-3. Prepare your YOLOv5 TorchScript model
+3. Train and export your YOLOv8 model to TorchScript

 ### **Steps**